cisagov/ScubaGear/baselines/exo.md

 discover illicit access to Exchange Online.
 As a feature of Exchange Online, mailbox auditing is enabled by default for all organizations.
-Microsoft defines a default audit policy that logs certain actions performed by administrators, delegates, and owners that are logged by the default audit policy.
-While mailbox auditing is enabled by default, this policy ensures that it has not been inadvertently disabled.
+Microsoft defines a default audit policy that logs certain actions performed by administrators, delegates, and owners who are logged by the default audit policy.
+While mailbox auditing is enabled by default, this policy ensures it has not been inadvertently disabled.

 ### Policies